E-Books and More!

 - If you have a Kindle Paperwhite, you will need to go to libbyapp.com from your phone or computer to browse and checkout (or download the Libby app).
 Once you select a book and are ready to download, it will redirect you to your Amazon login to check the book out for $0.00 which will then send the title to your device.
 For more questions about using your Kindle, click the help link here.

-- If you are using a smartphone, ipad, or other tablet, you will go to the app store on your device (App Store or Google Play) and then type in "Libby" to find the app.
+- If you are using a smartphone, iPad, or other tablet, you will go to the app store on your device (App Store or Google Play) and then type in "Libby" to find the free app.
+(Kindle Fire users should click here for workaround steps to install the Libby app for their device.)

 - Click here for questions about device compatibility.